rhythnic/ioku/README.md

 # Ioku
-Inversion of control library for user interfaces.S
+Inversion of control for user interfaces.

 ## The problem